amazeeio/docs/blackfireio.md

   ```

 4. Visit your local Docker site
-5. Click on the Blackfire Chrome Compagnion Icon, select "Profile" and after a couple of seconds you will have local site profiled.
+5. Click on the Blackfire Chrome Companion Icon, select "Profile" and after a couple of seconds you will have local site profiled.
 6. Read more at [Analyzing Profiles](https://blackfire.io/docs/reference-guide/analyzing-profiles) about the Profiles that Blackfire generates.

+## Local Docker Development with `blackfire` CLI tool

+Every amazee.io Docker image has the `blackfire` CLI tool already installed, so you can use that instead of the Chrome Compagnion.

+Follow Steps 1-3 from above.